davist/heathack/raspberrypi/speak-ip/README.txt

 Audio files

-The default audio in mstts-audio/ was generated using the built-in text-to-speech in Windows.
+The default files in voxeo-audio/ are from https://evolution.voxeo.com/tools/, released under the LGPL licence.

-The alternative files in voxeo-audio/ are from https://evolution.voxeo.com/tools/, released under the LGPL licence.
+The alternative audio in mstts-audio/ was generated using the built-in text-to-speech in Windows.

 To change between them, comment/uncomment the AUDIO_DIR line in speak-ip.sh.

-The voxeo files don't have very high quality audio as they were designed for telephony applications, but the speech quality is very professional and consistent.
+The voxeo files don't have very high quality audio as they were designed for telephony applications, but the speech quality is easier to follow than the synthesised voice.